 Analysis Essay Defined

-An analytical paper is a type of critical essay that aims to provide one's personal response to a specific literary work or event, object, setting, etc. What are the most important features of this writing genre?
+An analysis essay is a type of critical essay that aims to provide one’s personal response to a specific literary work or event, object, setting, etc. What are the most important features of this writing genre?
 You should bear in mind the five “golden” rules rules when working on an analytical essay writing:

 - It shouldn’t be a simple review.

 - You need to include a summary in the introductory part but make it brief.

 - You’ll need to come up with your thesis statement.

 - You should support your point with research.